wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 A number of the CAN and power connectors in the system use a Weidmuller LSF series wire-to-board connector.
 There are a few things to keep in mind when using this connector for best results:

 - Wire should be 16 AWG (1.5 :math:`mm^2`) to 24 AWG (0.25 :math:`mm^2`)(consult rules to verify required gauge for power wiring)
-- Wire ends should be stripped approximately 5/16"
+- Wire ends should be stripped approximately 5/16 (~8 mm)"
 - To insert or remove the wire, press down on the corresponding "button" to open the terminal

 After making the connection check to be sure that it is clean and secure: